luyuliu/luyuliu.github.io/_pages/about.md

 * How to overcome car dependency in car-oriented cities?

 ## Methodology
 My primary solutions to mobility issues are GIS and urban computing techniques; I also used statistics and geostatistics.
 I believe in big data and [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor): my methods are usually simplistic in nature and easy to understand, but manipulating enormous amount of data.
-I am building a dissertation on how to advance mobility and accessibility research with real-time data, which are naturally of much larger volume and more heterogeneity.
+I am building a dissertation on how to advance mobility and accessibility research with real-time high-resolution data, which are naturally of much larger volume and more heterogeneity.

 I am also a keen supporter for web-based GIS, because it is convenient, accessible, and open-source friendly.
 I love making accessible or innovative web-maps in [different contexts](/projects).